-At least forty-three 12-m antennas in the main array (hereafter the 12-m Array) will be offered.
+At least forty-three 12-m antennas will be offered in the 12-m Array.
 The ACA will have available at least ten 7-m antennas (hereafter the 7-m Array) for short baselines and three 12-m antennas (hereafter the Total Power Array or TP Array) for making single-dish maps.
 The ACA will be offered both to complement observations with the 12-m Array and as a stand-alone capability.
 The stand-alone ACA is offered either with the 7-m Array alone or with the 7-m Array and TP Array combined.
 The ALMA OT currently does not permit users to request only the TP Array (see Section A.3 if TP Array observations are needed to supplement archival 7-m Array data).
-Proposals requesting stand-alone ACA time are subject to certain restrictions, including no bandwidth switching, no solar observations, no user-specified calibration, and no Astrometric observations.
-The use of the TP Array is limited to spectral-line observations (not continuum) in Bands 3 to 8.
+Proposals requesting stand-alone ACA time are subject to certain restrictions, including no bandwidth switching, no solar observations, no user-specified calibration, and no astrometric observations.